BackupTheBerlios/miraledon/Documentation/ReadMe.txt

 (c) 1996-2006 Gerrit M. Albrecht

-Miraledon is a class library which provides centrally maintained MFC classes which may freely be used in own projects.
+Miraledon is a class library which provides centrally maintained, free MFC classes which may be used without restrictions in own projects.
+All classes are designed to be as fast as possible.
+Every additions or enhancements which change the standard look and feel are optional and have to be explicitly switched on.

 The license is the LGPL.
 Most classes have it's origin on websites like CodeProject.com or CodeGuru.com.
 These sites do not force